pitt-cdm/soundscape--abrous/README.md

    * Simply go to that URL, download, enter the command in step 1, and you're on your way: I've done step 2 for this repo, and there is no step 3!

-My soundscape will initially feature a foreshadowing sound of an injury during an indoor soccer tornament.
-It then goes to the game where two goals were scored and then the injury occued.
-The game was finished and ended 2-0.
-Audio clips will be added to say "earlier at the tournament" and other transitions as necessary.